What Does a PR Agency Do?

 As you’re probably already aware, print is no longer a major player, with most top-tier magazines and newspapers announcing the end of print editions.
 If popular publications like Teen Vogue and The Gannett News Group are being forced to cut print elements out of their businesses, it’s safe to say that print is on its way out.
 This major change has forced PR agencies to switch their focus to digital, essentially transforming the entire industry.
 Because of this switch, these days PR agencies do much more than just build brand awareness and secure placements in magazines and newspapers.

-Today, PR professionals are tech-savvy and trend-focused and thrive in a fast-paced environment, working with editors from digital publications and social media influencers from Instagram and YouTube.
+Today, PR professionals are tech-savvy and trend-focused and thrive in a fast-paced environment, working with editors from digital publications and different types of influencers from Instagram and YouTube.
 This digital immersion has expanded the PR toolbox, giving PR professionals the ability to measure performance and navigate tools like Google Analytics to see how their online placements are driving results.
 The bottom line?
 Modern-day PR no longer requires wearing one hat, but several every day!
 If there’s one thing that’s certain in the world of PR, it’s that no day is the same.

-The Role of a PR Agency
+The Role of a Public Relations Firm

 Research target market and personas

-Once a target market is identified, PR agencies sketch out what they believe to be the persona of their target customer.
+Once a target market is identified, a PR firm will sketch out what they believe to be the persona of their target customer.
 This includes age, gender, income, interests, goals, dreams and much more.
 By narrowing in on the persona they are trying to reach, publicists are able to better understand which publications would cater to this audience and perfect their strategy in reaching this persona through targeted media outreach.

 Create targeted press lists

-This aspect of PR is extremely important if you want to get results for your client.
+This aspect of PR marketing is extremely important if you want to get results for your client.
 If you don’t take your time when creating press lists, you’ll end up wasting your time pitching to the wrong journalists and likely won’t receive any responses.